Smoked Trout Bagel Sandwich

 A classic bagel sandwich revisited in the Snowy Mountains with some local smoked trout!

 My favourite sandwich back in Québec was a simplified version of a classic Montreal-Style bagel with cream cheese, smoked salmon and capers.
 Traditionally they are served with onion and sometimes tomatoes as well.
-Bagels and smoked salmon commercial products can be found in Australian's supermarkets.
-However, if you have lived in or been to Montreal you’d understand my fussiness as there is nothing like a Montreal's hand made fresh bagel with Canadian wild sockeye smoked salmon.
+Bagels and smoked salmon products can be found in Australian supermarkets.
+However, if you have lived in or been to Montreal you’d understand my fussiness as there is nothing like Montreal's hand-made fresh bagel with Canadian wild sockeye smoked salmon.
 Salmon is not a speciality of the Snowys region, but river trout is.
-Snowy Mountains hot smoked rainbow trout is so delicious, so why not go with it instead?
+Snowy Mountain's hot smoked rainbow trout is so delicious, so why not go with it!
 Fishing season starts in spring, so you might be able to fish and smoke your own.
 If you love capers, go for it, they are just the perfect topping to a smoked fish and cream cheese bagel sandwich.
 When herbs like dill and chives are also in the garden, chop and sprinkle some to complete the flavours.
 Some good fresh bagels can be made at home if there are no bagel bakeries near you.
 To know more about the wheel-shaped bread, read my story about the Montreal-Style bagels.
-I’m working on a recipe adapted to local terroir, it’s not ready yet, but don’t worry it will come out on Snowy Foodie!
+I’ve been working on a recipe adapted to my little Aussie kitchen, keep following @bottleandbrushstudio for updates!